 Because of this, you should store your hard-boiled eggs in an airtight container within the refrigerator, but not the fridge door, as this is the area most prone to temperature fluctuation.

-You might notice an initial gassy odor from the hydrogen sulfide being emitted by your egg.
-But don’t worry, this is completely harmless, and it should go within a day.
+You might notice an initial gassy odor from the hydrogen sulfide emitted by your egg.
+But don’t worry, this is completely harmless and should go within a day.

 Unfortunately, freezing’s not a good idea for your hard-boiled egg.
 It will go tough and watery.

 Accidentally peeled a hard-boiled egg before you’re ready to eat it?
 Place it in an airtight container with a damp paper towel in the refrigerator to stop it from drying out.

 According to the USDA, peeled or unpeeled hard-boiled eggs last for one week in the refrigerator.

 Eggs that you buy pre-peeled at the supermarket will only last 2-3 days after opening the package and should always be stored in the fridge.